symblox/pvlx-rng-contracts/README.md

 The Chainlink RNG is supported on mainnet, rinkeby and kovan.

-The Blockhash RNG is supported on mainnet, rinkeby, kovan, and ropsten.
+The Blockhash RNG is supported on VELAS mainnet and testnet.

 # Setup